corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 ## Use the Cordform and Dockerform gradle plug-ins to automatically create a set of local nodes

 Corda provides two `gradle` plug-ins called `Cordform` and `Dockerform`.
-They both allow you to run tasks that automatically generate and configure a local set of nodes for testing and demos.
+They both allow you to run tasks that automatically generate and configure a local set of nodes for testing and demonstration purposes.

-* A `Cordform` task creates three nodes in the `build/nodes` directory: `Notary`, `PartyA`, and `PartyB`. `Cordform` tasks require you to manually deploy each Corda node and database separately.
+* A `Cordform` task creates nodes in the `build/nodes` directory. `Cordform` tasks require you to manually deploy each Corda node and database separately.
+The example `Cordform` task used in this document creates three nodes: `Notary`, `PartyA`, and `PartyB`, however you are free to spin up more nodes, specify what nodes you need on the network, change node names, and update node configurations.
-* A `Dockerform` task is similar to `Cordform` but it provides an extra file that enables you to easily spin up nodes using `docker-compose`.
+* Nodes deployed via `Dockerform` use Docker containers.
+A `Dockerform` task is similar to `Cordform` but it provides an extra file that enables you to easily spin up nodes using `docker-compose`.
 This creates a `docker-compose` file that enables you to run a single command to control the deployment of Corda nodes and databases (instead of deploying each node/database manually).

 {{< note >}}
 Unlike `Cordform` tasks, `Dockerform` tasks require Docker to be installed on the local host.